Mount Gambier - East

 Mount Gambier - East's median age exceeds the national pattern

-Mount Gambier - East has a median age of 41 years, which is less than Rest of SA's 47 but higher than Australia's national norm of 38.
-The 15-24 cohort makes up 12.6% of the population in Mount Gambier - East, significantly more than the Rest of SA average.
-Conversely, those aged 65-74 make up only 11.5%, which is less than the Rest of SA average.
-Between 2021 and the present, the percentage of people aged 15 to 24 has increased from 11.5% to 12.6%.
-During this period, the proportion of those aged 5 to 14 has decreased from 13.2% to 11.7%, and the 45 to 54 age group has dropped from 13.2% to 12.2%.
-By 2041, demographic modeling suggests significant changes in Mount Gambier - East's age profile.
-The number of people aged 75 to 84 is projected to grow by 565 (53%), from 1,069 to 1,635.
-Notably, the combined 65+ age groups are expected to account for 87% of total population growth, reflecting the area's aging demographic trend.
-In contrast, population declines are projected for those aged 0 to 4 and 35 to 44 years old.
+Mount Gambier - East's median age is 41 years, which is notably lower than Rest of SA's 47 but somewhat older than the national norm of 38.
+Compared to the Rest of SA average, the 15-24 cohort is notably over-represented at 12.6% locally, while the 65-74 year-olds are under-represented at 11.5%.
+Between 2021 and present, the 15 to 24 age group has grown from 11.5% to 12.6%, the 5 to 14 cohort has declined from 13.2% to 11.7%, and the 45 to 54 group has dropped from 13.2% to 12.2%.
+Demographic modeling suggests that Mount Gambier - East's age profile will evolve significantly by 2041.
+The 75 to 84 age cohort is projected to grow significantly, expanding by 565 people (53%) from 1,069 to 1,635.
+Notably, the combined 65+ age groups are projected to account for 87% of total population growth, reflecting the area's aging demographic profile.
+In contrast, population declines are projected for the 0 to 4 and 35 to 44 cohorts.

 Frequently Asked Questions - Age